A7R7/NVBound/.github/readme.md

 </div>

 ![alpha](assets/alpha.png)
-NVBound is my daily drive neovim config.
+- NVBound is my daily drive neovim config.
-Its name is inspired by [Starbound](https://playstarbound.com).
+- Its name is inspired by [Starbound](https://playstarbound.com).
-Its config structure derives from [LazyVim](https://github.com/LazyVim/LazyVim).
+- Its config structure derives from [LazyVim](https://github.com/LazyVim/LazyVim).
-Currently it has many bugs to be fixed.
+- Currently it has Many bugs to be fixed.

+## 📝 TODO
+- [] Add more color to dashboard
+- [] Pre tab buffers
+- [] Copilot
+- [] Toggle Tab / space
+- [] Show Tab / space in status line
+- [] Show autoformat in status line
+- [x] Make notify work
+- [] Add border to cmp hintings

 ## 📂 File Structure